medialab-ku/medialab-ku.github.io/english/index.md

 ## News
 #### 2020.01
-* A paper is accepted for EuroGraphics 2020.
+* A paper is conditionally accepted for EuroGraphics 2020.
-* Two papers are accepted for IEEE VR 2020.
+* Two papers are conditionally accepted for IEEE VR 2020.

 #### 2019.12
 * We are awarded a big grant from Samsung Research Funding and Incubation Center for Future Technology.
 The project title is “Next-generation Physics Simulation = Particle-based Unified Simulation + Deep Learning.”